Hiring More Staff Won’t Fix Your Kitchen

 How Restaurant Labour Cost Optimization Systems Work

 Rather than relying on staffing increases, structured systems create sustainable improvements.
-First, performance must be measured accurately.
-Next, workflows and processes are aligned to eliminate inefficiencies.
+To begin with, performance must be measured accurately.
+Then, workflows and processes are aligned to eliminate inefficiencies.
 Finally, consistent control ensures that improvements are maintained over time.
+As a result, performance becomes more predictable and scalable.

 Measure